Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Project Team: size, kinds of specialists, presents of local and foreign colleagues.
 - Interaction with customers and English-speaking colleagues.
 - Is work laptop provided?
 Which OS, e.g. Windows, Linux, Mac.
-- Tools: IDE, VCS, app for chatting, online meetings, task tracking.
+- Tools: IDE, VCS, apps for chatting, online meetings, task tracking.
-- Is there possibility to play mentor role?
+- Are there less experienced colleagues to play mentor role?
-- Are there experienced colleagues to ask for help?
+- Are there more experienced colleagues to ask for help?
 - Work hours (time zone dependencies).
 - General work tempo: Any constant pressure to be fast?
 Any lack of tasks so it gets slow?
 - Is there overtime work?
 If so, is it compensated?